purescript/documentation/language/Types.md

 type RandomConsoleEffect = RandomConsoleEffects ()
 ```

-Unlike newtypes, type synonyms are merely aliases and cannot be distinguished from usages of their expansion.
-Because of this they cannot be used to declare a type class instance.
-For more see [``TypeSynonymInstance`` Error](../errors/TypeSynonymInstance.md#typesynonyminstance-error).

 ## Constrained Types

 Polymorphic types may be predicated on one or more ``constraints``.
 See the chapter on type classes for more information.